RealSniperKing/SK_P4/README.md

     * print all tournaments
     * remove a tournament

-    Warning, before start a game, you need absolutely add a one tournament todatabase.
+    Warning, before start a game, you need absolutely add a tournament todatabase.

 3. #### Game Menu :
     You can do start a new game, but it's also possible resume a tournament.